Protected pay rates for labour hire employees

 The vehicle repair company’s enterprise agreement provides a 27% casual loading.
 Liam, a casual who is employed by the labour hire employer to work at the vehicle repair company, will receive the 27% casual loading.

-If the vehicle repair company’s agreement didn’t include casual rates, Liam’s protected pay rate would include the 25% loading on the base pay rate.
+If the vehicle repair company’s enterprise agreement didn’t include casual rates, Liam’s protected pay rate would include the 25% loading on the base pay rate.

 Pieceworkers